MR. PARTINGTON'S MOP by Elizabeth Robins

 Many such straws will be blown about in the autumn winds this year, if the Antis keep their word.
 And be sure the Novice will take note of these straws.

-If the recipient of Anti-Suffragist literature has mind as well as "openess"--if she is an ally worth enlisting--before she gives her adherence to the opponents of the Suffrage, she will (to some extent) examine the claims of its defenders.
+If the recipient of Anti-Suffragist literature has mind as well as "openness"--if she is an ally worth enlisting--before she gives her adherence to the opponents of the Suffrage, she will (to some extent) examine the claims of its defenders.

 Even if, in this perilous exercise, she is not converted to the Suffrage faith, she will learn enough of the activity and determination of those who are, to make her doubt whether she is well inspired to drop her subscription into the pit of hopeless opposition.